 Amir Stresses Qatar's Aspiration To Promote Distinguished Relations With Norway

-Oslo: The Amir HH sheikh Tamim bin Hamad Al Thani stressed on Wednesday the State of Qatar's aspiration to invest in its distinguished relationship with Norway, promoting it to the desired level that meets the common aspirations of both countries.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani stressed on Wednesday the State of Qatar's aspiration to invest in its distinguished relationship with Norway, promoting it to the desired level that meets the common aspirations of both countries.

-In a post on his official X account, HH the Amir said that he held fruitful talks in Norway on Wednesday with HM King Harald V and HE Prime Minister Jonas Gahr Store.

 Legal Disclaimer: